Many people assume an itchy scalp automatically means dryness.

 - Clove

-Why It’s Often Misdiagnosed as Dryness
+Why It’s Often Mistaken for Dryness

 When the scalp feels itchy or flaky, the instinct is to add more oil.